Kris0x0000/DataRefresheR/README.md

 ## Precautions
 It is strongly recommended to run this program only on a computer with ECC (Error Correction Code) RAM.
 Running this program on a non-ECC platform may be counterproductive.
-If you don't understand this read more about bit rot nature before proceed.
+If you don't understand this please read more about bit rot nature before proceed.
 Be warned.

 I have made every effort to make this program useful, bug-free and safe, however I do not take any responsibility for any potential loss or damage caused by it.